 - 65% of US faculty are in full support of open educational resources.

 - By the end of 2019, over 13,500 MOOCs are being launched or offered by more than 900 universities around the world.
+The popularity and success of these platforms have paved the way for online degree programs such as online degrees in cyber security.

 - There are currently 110 million students enrolled in MOOC programs.